sign-language-processing/sign-language-processing.github.io/src/index.md

 With multiple angles of recording, OpenPose also offers keypoint triangulation in order to reconstruct the pose in 3D.

 @pose:alp2018densepose takes a different approach with DensePose.
-Instead of classifying for every keypoint which pixel is most likely, they suggest similarly to semantic segmentation , for each pixel to classify which body part it belongs to.
+Instead of classifying for every keypoint which pixel is most likely, they suggest similarly to semantic segmentation, for each pixel to classify which body part it belongs to.
-Then, for each pixel, knowing the bodypart, they predict where that pixel is on the body part, relative to a 2D projection of a representative body model.
+Then, for each pixel, knowing the body part, they predict where that pixel is on the body part, relative to a 2D projection of a representative body model.
-This approach results in reconstruction of the full body mesh, and allows sampling to find specific keypoints similar to OpenPose.
+This approach results in reconstruction of the full-body mesh, and allows sampling to find specific keypoints similar to OpenPose.

 However, 2D human poses might not be sufficient to fully understand the position and orientation of landmarks in space, and applying pose estimation per-frame does not take the video temporal movement information into account, especially in cases of rapid movement which contain motion blur.

 @pose:pavllo20193d developed two methods to convert between 2D poses to 3D poses.
-The first, a supervised method, was trained to use the temporal information between frames to predict the missing Z axis.
+The first, a supervised method, was trained to use the temporal information between frames to predict the missing Z-axis.
-The second, an unsupervised method, leveraged the fact that the 2D poses are meerly a projection of an unknown 3D pose, and train a model to estimate the 3D pose and back-project to the input 2D poses.
-This back-projection is a deterministic process, and as such it applies constraints on the 3D pose encoder.
+The second, an unsupervised method, leveraging the fact that the 2D poses are merely a projection of an unknown 3D pose, and train a model to estimate the 3D pose and back-project to the input 2D poses.
+This back-projection is a deterministic process, and as such, it applies constraints on the 3D pose encoder.

 @pose:panteleris2018using suggests converting the 2D poses to 3D using inverse kinematics (IK), a process taken from computer animation and robotics to calculate the variable joint parameters needed to place the end of a kinematic chain,